VoidLeech/VoidedEnlightenment/readme.md

 - Liquid Ooze is no longer a swimmable liquid, isn't renewable via adjacent source blocks anymore, and is slightly slower to move through.
 - Disabled Void Leviathan spawning for the foreseeable future, until I figure out a way to tweak it that doesn't leave it as an unengaging damage sponge.
 - Hoppers don't break when horizontally adjacent to Nuclear Furnaces anymore.
+- Crafting of Adamantite Gear via Iron.
+Now needs Diamond as is it far more comparable to Netherite.

 ### Fixes
 - Enlightend's potion recipes are now viewable in recipe viewers like JEI.